nerd-out/sniffr-fe/README.md

 # Sniffr

-The matchmaking site for dogs.
+The best place for dogs to find a playmate.

 ### Run this app: